The Actress-Turned-Director You Need To Have On Your Radar

 Advertisement

-Ahead of Mickey and the Bear’s November 13 release, Attanasio told Refinery29 about her “uphill battle” to make a quiet, specific movie about girlhood.
+Ahead of Mickey and the Bear’s 13th November American release, Attanasio told Refinery29 about her “uphill battle” to make a quiet, specific movie about girlhood.
 (Hot tip: Be shameless!)

 Refinery29: In any other movie, the story would be about a male veteran struggling with PTSD and addiction, and his daughter would be a supporting character.
 What made you decide to shift the focus onto Mickey?